 XARACOLL (bupivacaine hydrochloride) by Pfizer is impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 First approved in 2020.

-XARACOLL is a bupivacaine hydrochloride implant approved by FDA in August 2020 for postoperative pain management, analgesia, and spinal anesthesia.
-It is a local anesthetic that works by blocking nerve impulses through increased electrical threshold and slowed action potential propagation.
-The implant formulation with epinephrine extends drug residence time and prolongs anesthetic effect.
+XARACOLL is a bupivacaine hydrochloride implant approved by the FDA in August 2020 for local anesthesia via implantation.
+It works by blocking nerve impulses through increased electrical excitation threshold and slowed propagation of nerve impulses.
+The product is indicated for patients requiring sustained local anesthetic delivery at a surgical or procedural site.

 impulses, presumably by increasing the threshold for electrical excitation in the nerve, by slowing the propagation of the nerve impulse, and by reducing the rate of rise of the action potential.
 In general, the progression of anesthesia is related to the diameter, myelination, and conduction…